Associationism in the Philosophy of Mind

 Surveying these views uncovers significant diversity, even among the “pure” associationists found in the empiricist tradition.
 Most abstractly, the authors differed in their metaphysics.
 Brown was an avowed dualist.
 Hartley expresses uncertainty on the mind/brain relation but posited a physiological counterpart to association.
 Hume and Reid refused to speculate on metaphysics.
 Precursors include George Berkeley, an idealist, and Thomas Hobbes, a materialist.

 The topics of debate within associationism itself included, d'abord, the proposed list of laws of association.
 While all of the authors mentioned took association by contiguity to be among them, Hume included resemblance and cause or effect, Brown and Bain included similarity and contrast, and Hartley and James Mill included no others.
 It is common to view associationism as defined by the reliance on association by contiguity.
 While contiguity was generally posited, this is an oversimplification.
 It misses not only the diversity in laws posited, but also by the attitude authors take towards those laws.
 Many central associationists, including Hume, Brun, James Mill, and Bain, either describe their classification to be provisional, or express some willingness to defer.
-Overall, Stewart’s discussion of the question of how far one traces the causal/explanatory thread captures the general situation.
+Dans l'ensemble, Stewart’s discussion of the question of how far one traces the causal/explanatory thread captures the general situation.
 The starting point is observed sequences of conscious thought, and the question is how far one can go in finding the principles that explain those sequences.

 Authors also disagreed on whether the process, forcer, or principle combining simple ideas into complex ideas (simultaneous association) was the same as that producing the sequences of ideas through the mind (successive association).
 All of the theorists discussed here accept successive association, while simultaneous association is more controversial.
 Brown disavows simultaneous association, while Bain simply ignores it.
 Even proponents of simultaneous association disagree on how it operates, as evidenced in John Stuart Mill’s disagreement with his father on “mental chemistry.”
 Questions like this, about how more complex ideas are formed, remain at issue(par exemple, see Fodor and Pylyshyn 1988 and Fodor 1998).
 The formation of abstract ideas was a particularly difficult version of this problem through much of the tradition; it is much easier to see how ideas formed through sensory impressions can refer to concrete objects.
 Simultaneous association could provide an answer according to which abstract ideas include all of the particulars, while others take abstract ideas to simply include a particular feature, or simply a name for a feature, par, par exemple, examining a feeling of similarity between two ideas of particulars.